-Straight From the Orient The Amazing Zoysia Grass
+Straight From the Orient

-Zoysiagrass, often spelled zoysia grass, originated in the Orient and was brought to the U.S. in the late 1800’s.
+Zoysiagrass, often spelled zoysia grass, originated in Japan and was brought to the U.S. in the late 1800’s.
 Commonly called zoysia for short, it is popular throughout the transition zone and is often viewed as a status symbol for home lawns.
 There are three major species: Z. japonica, Z. matrella and Z. tenuifolia.

-Between the three species and the various cultivars, zoysia has one of the broadest adaptation ranges of any warm season grass.
+Between the adaptation ranges of the three major species, zoysia has one of the broadest growth ranges of any warm season grass.
 Some varieties can survive the hot, humid climates of the deep south, while others can be found up to the Canadian border.
-The Z. japonica variety can survive the severe winters of the northern states without injury.
-However, in the northern ranges, the growing season is so short that it will be dormant longer than it will be green.
-Click here to see a

 The Three Primary Species of Zoysia Grass